 Passive Income: How to Earn More and Work Less

-If you want to earn more, work less, and have a decent retirement, you're going to have to start creating passive income streams that do not require your direct involvement.
+If you want to earn more, work less, and have a comfortable retirement, it's important to start creating passive income streams.
 Whether you're just starting your business, or you've been running it a while, the sooner you start thinking about how you are going to shift your business model to create more passive income, the sooner you can achieve personal and financial freedom.

 Residual income is revenue that occurs over time from work done one time.
 Some examples include:

-- A network marketing or direct sales rep's income from her direct customers when they reorder product every month
+- A network marketing or direct sales rep's income from her direct customers when they reorder product every month.

-- An aerobics instructor who produces a video and sells it at the gyms where she teaches
+- An aerobics instructor who produces a video and sells it at the gyms where she teaches.

-- A marketing consultant who creates a workbook and sells it in e-book format on the Internet
+- A marketing consultant who creates a workbook and sells it in e-book format on the Internet.

-- A photographer who makes his photos available through a stock photography clearinghouse and gets paid a royalty whenever someone buys one of his images
+- A photographer who makes his photos available through a stock photography clearinghouse and gets paid a royalty whenever someone buys one of his images.

-- A restaurant or retail owner who has grown to the point of hiring a trustworthy manager
+- A restaurant or retail owner who has grown to the point of hiring a trustworthy manager.

-Leveraged income leverages the work of other people to create income for you.
+This leverages the work of other people to create income for you.
 Some examples of leveraged income include:

-- An e-book author selling her e-book through affiliates who promote the product
+- An e-book author selling her e-book through affiliates who promote the product.

-- A network marketer who builds a downline and receives commissions on the sales made by people in his downline
+- A network marketer who builds a downline and receives commissions on the sales made by people in his downline.

-- A general contractor who makes a profit margin on the work done by sub-contractors
+- A general contractor who makes a profit margin on the work done by subcontractors.

-- Franchising your business model to other entrepreneurs (the ultimate leveraged income)
+- Franchising your business model to other entrepreneurs (the ultimate leveraged income).